The Baku City Metro and the Myths of Nations

 If it is rush-hour, the crowding into the cars is a sight-to-behold.
 While, no one was overly aggressive when getting off or on, during these times I always harbor doubt that I will actually make it through the sliding doors - there seems to be a stream of people, and you either flow into the car, or get lightly cast aside.
 Though the US Embassy warns against thievery in Azerbaijan, I've heard no stories of pick-pockets - not even half-hearted rumors (yet).
 The Metro has two lines (red and green) which interchange at 28 May station (next to the Baku Central Train Station) a guide opposite the waiting passengers is visible when a car is not, and an LED display notes the final destination of the coming train.

-A brilliant article on the subject likens the Soviet metro system to an "underground church," where the industrial rationality of communism becomes tangible and visual, and the ideology of the worker is celebrated on the walls of each stop.
+An article on the subject likens the Soviet metro system to an "underground church," where the industrial rationality of communism becomes tangible and visual, and the ideology of the worker is celebrated on the walls of each stop.
 In the Baku Metro, each stop has a different motif, and many are ostentatious.
 Making the metro stations more than just concrete and stainless steel, is a display of the success and prestige of the ruling elite, but it also has deeply "communist" roots.
 Improvements in public transportation, almost invariably, serve the poorer strata in a society - and in many ways the grandeur of these Metro stations, brought the luxury of the wealthy to average, working folk.
 For instance, the ornate chandeliers at Elmei Akedemiyasi (Academy of Sciences).

 The depictions in each station tell a honed and selective story of Azerbaijan.
 In particular, much effort is being made to connect Azerbaijan, with a specific history, geography, and trajectory.
 For instance, Nizami Gəncəvi, was a 12th century Persian poet, born in a city in present-day Azerbaijan, and Nəriman Nərimanov was a true Azeri "Renaissance Man" at the beginning of the 20th century.
 However, the histories of the many ethnic minorities within the Azerbaijani border are left unrepresented.
 Some of the names still maintain an aftertaste of Soviet ideology, but have been re-purposed to fit the current administration's "neoliberalism."
 For instance, Nefçilər (Oil workers), Xalqlar Dostluğu (Friendship of Nations), İnşaatçılar (Builders) - marking the strong conflation of "development" with petroleum, construction and memberships in international organizations.